-- Minecraft has an option that lets you play a world that is literally flat, being made up of nothing but grass, two layers of dirt, and bedrock right below it.
-The main purpose of playing on a flat world is to assist in players that wish to build something without having to terraform the landscape.
+- There is also an option that lets you play a world that is literally flat, being made up of nothing but a smooth layer of grass, then two layers of dirt, and bedrock right below that.
+The main purpose of playing on a flat world is to assist in players that wish to build extensive projects without having to first terraform the landscape.

 - The setting of The Journey Down is a flat world.
 The focus of the first chapter is repairing a seaplane so you can go over the Edge and fly down to the Underland below.

 - Torin's Passage features a world that is at least six layers thick, with each layer possessing its own atmosphere, sunlight, and culture.
 The titular protagonist lives on the medieval top layer.
 The layer below is a bright ravine location.
 The layer below that one is an Eden-type world with talking plants.
 Below that is a neglected volcanic world.
 And the core of the planet apparently spans no greater size than that of an amphitheatre (and backstage).
 The very core of the planet serves as a sort of prison called the 'Null Void', where prisoners are tossed in and suspended in the perfect equilibrium of the planet's gravity.
 Travel between these layers happens through the 'Phenocryst' system - a giant crystal that teleports passengers through itself, and the loading screen of each world serves as a progress marker, showing all the layers you've progressed through cut away.

 - In StarMade All of the planets are flat.
 They appear round from a distance though.